infracost/docs/docs/features/config_file.md

 </tr>
 <tr>
   <td><code>dependency_paths</code></td>
-  <td>Optional. <span style={{textDecoration: "underline"}}>Only applicable for GitHub App users</span>.
+  <td>Optional. <span style={{textDecoration: "underline"}}>Only applicable for GitHub App and GitLab App users</span>.
 Array of strings.
 Array of additional file or directory paths that should trigger project estimates.
 All paths are relative to the working directory of your <code>infracost.yml</code> file.
 Supports glob patterns, for example:
   <pre>
 {`dependency_paths:
   - "config/**.json"